Aayushijain64/Open-Cv/README.md

 # Open-Cv
 Consisting all the basics of open cv.
-It also explains how to take video feed and the image fromtheuser.
+It also explains how to take video feed and the image from theuser.